iomete/iom-docs/docs/integrations/dbt/getting-started-with-iomete-dbt.md

 You can create external tables on flat files (CSV, JSON, ORC, Parquet, etc), as well as from JDBC sources.
 In this guide will use the JDBC external table
 :::

-Go to SQL editor in the [iomete app](https://app.iomete.com/editor) and create a new database and two external tables:
+Go to SQL editor and create a new database and two external tables:

 ```sql
 CREATE DATABASE IF NOT EXISTS dbt_database;